 What Are Probiotics?

-To understand the difference, consider the prefix: PRO and PRE.
-The term “pro-biotics” literally translates as ‘for life’.
-That’s because probiotics help to promote good health!
+To understand the difference, consider the prefixes “pro-” and “pre-.”
+The term “pro-biotics” literally translates to “for life.”
+That’s because probiotics help promote good health!

 The official definition of probiotics from the World Health Organization is:

-This simply means that probiotic bacteria live in your gut, helping to break down food that you eat and helping your body to absorb nutrients and enzymes.
+This simply means that probiotic bacteria live in your gut, helping break down the food that you eat and helping your body absorb nutrients and enzymes.
 Unsurprisingly, this supports overall health.

 It’s easy to source probiotics from food or supplements.
-Probiotics are naturally present in foods such as yoghurt, kimchi, sauerkraut, miso and various pickled products.
+Probiotics are naturally present in foods such as yogurt, kimchi, sauerkraut, miso, and various pickled products.
 For convenience, you can also take probiotics in pill form.

 What Are Prebiotics?

-In fact, it’s only in recent years that prebiotics were classified as ‘fiber’ – mainly because they behave in a similar way to other types of fiber.
-Researchers have found that prebiotic carbohydrates comprise mainly of fructans and galactans.
+In fact, it’s only in recent years that prebiotics were classified as “fiber”—mainly because they behave in a similar way to other types of fiber.
+Researchers have found that prebiotic carbohydrates are comprised mainly of fructans and galactans.
 Both of these are broken down (fermented) by the anaerobic bacteria in your large intestine.